jdcasanasr/dragonfang/README.md

 This project was developed in fulfillment of the requirements for the Master In Computing Engineering degree at the Computing Research Center of Mexico.

 # Instructions
-In order to open the project and survey its contents, an Intel Quartus Prime Lite v21.1.1 installation or greater is needed.
+In order to open the project and survey its contents, an Intel Quartus Prime Lite installation is needed.
 Then, open the ```.qpf``` file.